KubaP/Powershell-ytdlWrapper/README.md

 ### Extra features
 #### Aliases
-The commands in this module have default aliases:
+The cmdlets in this module have default aliases:
 |Cmdlet  	          |Alias |
 |---------------------|------|
 |New-YoutubeDlItem    | nydl |